 This book’s release is so far away that there isn’t even a book cover image for me to add her, unfortunately!
 All in all, there’s really not that much information about the book at all yet.
 But this is Anna-Marie McLemore, one of my favorite authors, we’re talking about, so I have faith that it will be amazing!
 As the current Goodreads description says, “A magical realist Snow-White & Rose-Red meets Swan Lake, in which two sisters become rivals in a game that will turn the losing girl into a swan,” is nothing less than expected from McLemore, and I will be reading all the other books on this list while I await more details on this book.

 These certainly aren’t the only 2018 releases on my TBR list, but these are the most interesting ones in my opinion.
 Maybe you share some of these?
-What are your most anticipated books coming out this year?
+What are your most anticipated books of 2018?